bendrucker/sinon-as-promised/README.md

 ```

 #### `stub.rejects(error)`
-When called, the stub will return a promise which rejects with the provided `error`.
-If `error` is a string, it will be set as the error message.
+When called, the stub will return a thenable which will return a reject promise with the provided `error`.
+If `error` is a string, it will be set as the message on an `Error` object.

 ```js
 stub.rejects(new Error('foo'))().catch(function (error) {